 our overnight place, a salt lake east of Fasa

-To the desert Lut: normally it becomes here 50°C during the day and 30°C at night.
+The desert Lut: normally you may have temperature up to 50°C during the day and 30°C at night.
 I'm really lucky that we only have 25°C at the moment.
-Is this now due to the confusion of the climate, recently it rained here, which is not normal or am I just lucky?19 125.600 km Tag 256
+Is this now due to the confusion of the climate, recently it rained here, which is not normal or am I just lucky?

-hiding in the desert isn't always that easy.
-Now we had a nice place, were almost invisible, but even here it didn't take long and they drove off the road to visit us, but this time it was a bit unpleasant (we are now 400 km before Pakistan/ Afghanistan and you can feel that).
+Hiding in the desert isn't always that easy.
+Once we have found a nice place, almost invisible, but even here it didn't take long and they drove off the road to visit us, but this time it was a bit unpleasant (we are now 400 km before Pakistan/ Afghanistan and you can feel that).
 The clothes/ the outward appearance already look Pakistani and the last visitor was very unpleasant.
-That's why we decided to drive on to the next bigger rest area, where we are stuck between trucks.
+That's why we decided to drive on to the next bigger rest area, where we would „hide“ between trucks.

 Picture 1: Do you know where to go?

 Picture 2: the first impressions of the Lut desert, one of the driest points on earth.